balfieri/aws/README.md

 <p>
 Of course, there are other ways each instance can get information.
 It could look in an S3 bucket (more on that later) or use a database.
-The above technique has an advantage that it doesn't require anything else besides the master instance and its VBS root volume.</p>
+The above technique has an advantage that it doesn't require anything else besides the master instance.</p>

-# Retrieving Results from Instances
+# Harvesting Results from Instances Running the Same Script

 <p>
 You can issue the following commands from your PC to get results from your instances and